 As a community with a municipal stormwater permit, James City County must take action to reduce the bacteria in stormwater runoff to the levels dictated by the TMDL.
 Reducing storm runoff pollution is a long-term effort and the County has a long history of working to accomplish the needed reductions.

-In order to utilize County resources effectively and provide information to the VADEQ, the County has developed a Draft Bacteria TMDL Action Plan for Powhatan, Mill and Skiffes Creeks which describes how the County will meet the pollution diets for these streams.
+In order to utilize County resources effectively and provide information to the VADEQ, the County has developed a Bacteria TMDL Action Plan for Powhatan, Mill and Skiffes Creeks which describes how the County will meet the pollution diets for these streams.